Skip to main content

 The placebo / expectation interaction

 Enclothed cognition is closely related to the broader expectation-effect literature in sport.
-The 2008 Pollo trial showed that simply telling experienced cyclists they were given a power-enhancing drink (which was placebo) increased later time-trial power output by ~3.5% vs. the no-information condition Pollo 2008.
+The 2008 Pollo trial showed that simply telling experienced cyclists they were given a power-enhancing drink (which was placebo) increased subsequent time-trial power output by ~3.5% vs. the no-information condition Pollo 2008.
 The clothing equivalent: telling participants their compression garment is “medical-grade” vs. “basic” produces measurable differences in perceived recovery despite identical garments.

 The practical takeaway: belief in your gear has real effects.
 This is not a bug.
 The honest framing is: the gear you trust will help you perform; the gear you doubt won’t.
 Expectation is a real performance variable.